eosband/cBay/README.md

 Total system: 2,599

-NOTE NOTE NOTE NOTE: for whoevers reading this (not related to lines of code) but when running make docs to produce documents for both our frontend and backend, you may receive errors initially due to packages.
-These errors should not affect the docs... proceed as if everything were chill. -ceo and founder of cBay, tedi
+NOTE: for whoevers reading this (not related to lines of code) but when running make docs to produce documents for both our frontend and backend, you may receive errors initially due to packages.
+These errors should not affect the docs... proceed as if everything were chill. -ceo and founder of cBay, Eric